Lucy Jane (?)

 M, #3171, b.
 20 May 1817, d.
 27 June 1897

-• Occupation: He was joined the merchant navy and served in the Baltic and West Indies before 1836.7
+• Occupation: Captain Charles Smith was joined the merchant navy and served in the Baltic and West Indies before 1836.7

 • Occupation: He was reached New South Wales and turned to whaling in 1836.7